Speakers

 Dawid Tomaszewski

-Dawid is an educator, speech therapist and founder of the New Speech school.
-He has been helping individuals for over 20 years and has appeared on TV and radio over 100 times, advocating for greater awareness of stammering.
-His YouTube channel about stammering has over 1,300 subscribers.
+Dawid is passionate about helping people who stammer.
+He has appeared on television and radio over 100 times, advocating for greater awareness of stammering.
+His YouTube channel about stammering has over 1800 subscribers.

 Debbie Mason